Canadian Overseas Petroleum Ltd Announces Conversion of Bonds & Share Issuances

 2027 Bondholders: 5

-The Company will also issue 14,103,578 common shares pursuant to the share settlement option exercised by Bondholders for settlement of $0.4 million of Conversion Payment amounts (and related accrued interest) due pursuant to previously converted 2027 Bonds.
+The Company will also issue 38,005,593 common shares on 7 July 2023 pursuant to the share settlement option exercised by Bondholders for settlement of $1.0 million of Conversion Payment amounts (and related accrued interest) due pursuant to previously converted 2027 Bonds and 2028 Bonds.
 The number of Shares issued for settlement of these Conversion Payments is based on the lowest 5-day VWAP following election of the share settlement option for the Conversion Payments.

-14,103,578 common shares will be issued 4 July 2023 and 44,063,646 common shares will be issued on 6 July 2023.
-Following these issuances of common shares, the Company has a total of 547,916,606 common shares issued and outstanding.
-There are no common shares held in treasury and therefore the total number of voting rights in the Company is 547,916,606.
+Following these issuances of common shares, the Company has a total of 590,818,159 common shares issued and outstanding.
+There are no common shares held in treasury and therefore the total number of voting rights in the Company is 590,818,19.
 This figure may be used by shareholders in the Company as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the share capital of the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.

 Applications will be made for these common shares to be admitted to the FCA's Official List and to trading on the London Stock Exchange's main market for listed securities within the next twelve months, in accordance with Listing Rule 14.3.4.